GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   There is validation for each field, so if you try to skip a required field or enter improper formats for a particular field, you’ll get an error message when you try to add the dataset.

 **Entering Metadata**

 The first screen in the metadata entry form consists of Required Metadata.

-Enter the **Title** for the dataset, as you would like the Title to be displayed.
+* **Title:** Enter the Title for the dataset, as you would like the Title to be displayed.
 The URL for the dataset will be generated automatically based on the Title.

-  Enter the **Description** for the dataset as a summary about the dataset.
+* **Description:** Enter the Description for the dataset as a summary about the dataset.

-  Enter the **Tags** for the dataset.
+* **Tags:** Enter the Tags for the dataset.
 Your dataset will be included when a Data.gov user searches for those Tags.

-  For **Publisher**, start typing the name of the component within your agency, and the field will auto-populate.
+* **Publisher:** Start typing the name of the component within your agency, and the field will auto-populate.
 If your agency is not differentiating datasets by sub-agency, start typing your agency name in the Publisher field.
 If nothing auto-populates, it indicates we have not added the relevant information within inventory.data.gov.
-Please contact inventory-help@gsa.gov to have the information added to the system. **Contact Name/Email.** Enter the name and email information for the contact for this dataset.
+Please contact inventory-help@gsa.gov to have the information added to the system.

+* **Contact Name/Email:** Enter the name and email information for the contact for this dataset.
 Questions about this dataset will be referred to the contact listed.

-  **Access Level**:  Choose public, restricted public, or non-public.
-Please note that in the License field, if applicable, the URL for the license should be provided.
-Spatial.
-If the dataset is about a specific location, enter that information in this field.
-Temporal.
-If the dataset covers a specific date range, enter that information following the format provided.
-Hit “Save and Continue” to get to the next screen.
+* **Access Level:** Choose public, restricted public, or non-public.

+* **License:** Please note that in the License field, if applicable, the URL for the license should be provided.

+* **Spatial:** If the dataset is about a specific location, enter that information in this field.

+* **Temporal:** If the dataset covers a specific date range, enter that information following the format provided.

+* Hit **“Save and Continue”** to get to the next screen.

     ![image2](../../assets/media/inventory-image-2.png)

    The second screen has additional metadata fields.

-  **Meets Agency Data Quality**.
-This field shows if the dataset meets your agency’s data quality standards if any apply.
+  * **Meets Agency Data Quality:** This field shows if the dataset meets your agency’s data quality standards if any apply.

-  The next field asks whether the dataset is a geospatial dataset.
+  * **Geospatial:** The next field asks whether the dataset is a geospatial dataset.
 If you have a dataset in your DCAT-US 1.1 inventory that needs to be feautred on [geoplatform.gov](https://www.geoplatform.gov/), follow these additional [directions.](https://github.com/GSA/ckanext-datajson/tree/main/ckanext/datajson/tests/datajson-samples#datajson-examples)

-  **Data Dictionary**.
-If there is a data dictionary or schema for the dataset, provide the URL here.
+  * **Data Dictionary:** If there is a data dictionary or schema for the dataset, provide the URL here.

-  **Described by Type**.
-Choose the data dictionary type from the formats listed.
+  * **Described by Type:** Choose the data dictionary type from the formats listed.

-  **Data Publishing Frequency**.
-Choose the frequency from the options listed.
+  * **Data Publishing Frequency:** Choose the frequency from the options listed.

-  **Landing Page (Homepage URL)**.
-If there is a landing page/home page associated with the dataset, enter the URL here.
+  * **Landing Page (Homepage URL):** If there is a landing page/home page associated with the dataset, enter the URL here.

-  **Language**.
-The default language for datasets is English.
+  * **Language:** The default language for datasets is English.
 If the dataset is presented in another language, select it here.

-  **Primary IT Investment UII**.
-If there is an IT Unique Investment Identifier associated with the dataset, enter it here.
+  * **Primary IT Investment UII:** If there is an IT Unique Investment Identifier associated with the dataset, enter it here.

-  **References (Related Documents)**.
-URLs for additional related resources can be entered here.
+  * **References (Related Documents):** URLs for additional related resources can be entered here.

-  **Release Date**.
-Enter the release date in the date format provided.
+  * **Release Date:** Enter the release date in the date format provided.

-  **System of Records**.
-If there is a Privacy Act System of Records Notice (SORN) associated with the dataset, enter the URL for the published SORN here.
+  * **System of Records:** If there is a Privacy Act System of Records Notice (SORN) associated with the dataset, enter the URL for the published SORN here.

-  The last two fields are to indicate if this dataset is part of a collection or if you want to designate this dataset as the “parent” of a collection.
+  * The last two fields are to indicate if this dataset is part of a collection or if you want to designate this dataset as the “parent” of a collection.

-  **Is parent**.
-Yes or No. If you want to make this dataset the “parent” of a collection, choose yes.
-Otherwise choose no.
+    * **Is parent:** Yes or No. If you want to make this dataset the “parent” of a collection, choose "yes".
+Otherwise choose "no".

   Note that once you make a dataset a “parent” dataset, it cannot be a “child” dataset, or part of another collection of datasets.
-After a dataset is selected as parent, this dataset will be available for the subsequent datasets in this organization to choose a parent dataset (for isPartOf)
+After a dataset is selected as parent, this dataset will be available for the subsequent datasets in this organization to choose a parent dataset (for isPartOf).

-  If you chose No and made the dataset a non-parent dataset, you would then be able to choose in the next field (**Parent dataset**) – the datasets that you want to make this dataset as part of a collection, note that this field is optional and can be left empty if you would like the dataset to be an independent dataset.
+  If you chose "No" and made the dataset a non-parent dataset, you would then be able to choose in the next field (**Parent dataset**) – the datasets that you want to make this dataset as part of a collection, note that this field is optional and can be left empty if you would like the dataset to be an independent dataset.

-  Once you are finished entering the metadata, hit **Save and Continue.**
+  * Once you are finished entering the metadata, hit **"Save and Continue"**.

   The final screen is “Resource Upload” where you can provide information on how to access the dataset.